marxanweb/general/registry/README.md

 - port: The port that the Marxan Server is listening on.
 By default Marxan Servers listen on port 8080, but if a non-default port is specified in the Server Configuration, then this must also be set here. e.g.8081.
 For more information see [Administration Guide - Port setting](https://andrewcottam.github.io/marxan-web/documentation/docs_admin.html#port)
 - protocol: Either http or https
 - type: Either remote or local
-- client\_id (optional): The Google Cloud Platform client\_id with read/write access to the Compute Engine API (for managing the marxan-server through the API)
 - project: The Google Cloud Platform project that hosts the marxan-server VM.
 - zone: The Google Cloud Platform zone for the marxan-server VM.
 - instanceName: Specifies the name of the Virtual Machine on Google Cloud Platform (in the marxancloud@gmail.com account).
 Setting this value provides a mechanism to start/stop and configure the VM from the Marxan Web website directly.